Charles VI of France: Mental illness

 Charles VI's early successes with the Marmousets as his counselors quickly dissipated as a result of the bouts of psychosis he experienced from his mid-twenties.
-Mental illness may have been passed on for several generations through his mother, Joanna of Bourbon, with familial schizophrenia syndrome.
+Mental illness may have been passed on for several generations through his mother, Joanna of Bourbon, with familial schizophrenia syndrome that led to her.
 The true cause of his illness is not known.
-Since the development of the modern psychiatry in the late 19th century, it has generally been assumed the Charles had suffered from schizophrenia, but alternative theories have over the years included manic-depressive psychosis, familial sarcoidosis causing neurosarcoidosis, severe arsenic poisoning, typhus-induced encephalopathy, porphyria, and others.
+Since the development of the modern psychiatry in the late 19th century, it has generally been assumed that Charles had suffered from schizophrenia, but alternative theories have over the years included manic-depressive psychosis, familial sarcoidosis causing neurosarcoidosis, severe arsenic poisoning, typhus-induced encephalopathy, porphyria, and others.
 Typhus could explain his skin plaque or rashes along with his fits of delirium.
 Although still called by his subjects Charles the Beloved, he became known also as Charles the Mad.

-Charles's first known episode occurred in 1392 when his friend and advisor, Olivier de Clisson, was the victim of an attempted murder.
+Charles's first known episode occurred in 1392 when his friend and advisor, Olivier V de Clisson, was the victim of an attempted murder.
 Although Clisson survived, the king was determined to punish the would-be assassin, Pierre de Craon, who had taken refuge in Brittany.
 John IV, Duke of Brittany, was unwilling to hand him over, so Charles prepared a military expedition.

 Contemporaries reported that Charles appeared to be in a "fever" to begin the campaign and was disconnected in his speech.
 He set off with an army on 1 July 1392.
 The progress of the army was slow, driving Charles into a frenzy of impatience.
 As the king and his escort were traveling through the forest near Le Mans on a hot August morning, a barefoot leper dressed in rags rushed up to the king's horse and grabbed his bridle.
 "Ride no further, noble King!" he yelled: "Turn back!
 You are betrayed!"
 The king's escorts beat the man back but did not arrest him, and he followed the procession for half an hour, repeating his cries.